cgtrout/MSFS-PyScriptManager/readme.md

 - Feel free to post an 'issue' here on Github if you have any issues with the launcher or the scripts.

 # How to use the Launcher
-- Launch MSFS-PyScriptManager.exe.
+- Run MSFS-PyScriptManager.exe - this will open the python script manager/launcher.
 - Click the "Run Script" button to open a script.
 Running scripts are each shown in their own individual tabs.
 Right click the tab header for a given script to close it.
 - Right click an open script tab to close
 - Further details on the provided scripts are included further down.

   <img src="https://github.com/user-attachments/assets/6dbde597-67e0-453b-8478-b096e44edd1d" alt="Description of image" width="500">

-# Scripts Included
+# Included Scripts
 - **virtual_pos_printer.py:** Allows print jobs from the Fenix A32x to show as popup 'notes' on the screen.
 ![image](https://github.com/user-attachments/assets/5b0aac05-f1da-417e-a97b-be8261a4f1ba)
   - This will automatically create a "Fake" network Windows printer called "VirtualTextPrinter".